dfsantamaria/virtuosoJAVATest/README.md

 # virtuosoJAVATest
-Many examples on how using Virtuoso through Java Apache Jena.
+Many examples on how using OpenLink Virtuoso through Java Apache Jena.